quantify-os/quantify-core/docs/source/index.md

 **Tutorials**
 ^^^^^^^^^^^^^

-Interactive lessons to make you able to recieve, store, process, and visualize data using Quantify-core.
+Interactive lessons to make you able to receive, store, process, and visualize data using Quantify-core.

 +++